marcglasberg/async_redux/README.md

 );
 ```

-This is an example output to the console.
-It shows how `MyWidgetConnector` responded to 3 state changes:
+This is an example output to the console, showing how `MyWidgetConnector` responded to 3 state changes:

     Model D:1 R:1 = Rebuid:true, Connector:MyWidgetConnector, Model:MyViewModel{B}.
     Model D:2 R:2 = Rebuid:false, Connector:MyWidgetConnector, Model:MyViewModel{B}.